Calculation of radiocarbon dates: Standards

-All of this first standard has long since been consumed, and later standards have been created, each of which has a given ratio to the desired standard activity.
+All of this first standard has long since been consumed, and later standards have been prepared, each of which has a given ratio to the desired standard activity.
 A secondary standard, Oxalic Acid SRM 4990C, also referred to as HOxII, 1,000 lb of which was prepared by NIST in 1977 from French beet harvests, is now in wide use.

 Calculations for beta counting devices

 To determine the age of a sample whose activity has been measured by beta counting, the ratio of its activity to the activity of the standard must be found.
 The equation:

 gives the required ratio, where As is the true activity of the sample, Astd is the true activity of the standard, Ms is the measured activity of the sample, Mstd is the measured activity of the standard, and Mb is the measured activity of the blank.